vouchrs/vouchrs/README.md

 - **mobile**: Mobile device indicator (0 or 1)
 - **session_start**: Unix timestamp of session creation

-This information is available to your application via the `/oauth2/userinfo` endpoint or by reading the `vouchrs_user` cookie directly.
+This information is available to your application via the `/auth/userinfo` endpoint or by reading the `vouchrs_user` cookie directly.

-## Dynamic Provider Support
+## Dynamic Authentication Support

-The sign-in page automatically generates buttons for all enabled providers.
+The sign-in page automatically generates authentication options for all available methods.
 When no static HTML file is found, Vouchrs generates a dynamic page with:

-- Provider buttons based on configuration
+- **OAuth Provider buttons** based on configuration (Google, Apple, Microsoft, etc.)
+- **Passkey authentication** option when WebAuthn is enabled
-- Automatic styling for common providers (Google, Apple, Microsoft)
+- Automatic styling for common providers and authentication methods
 - Responsive design with modern UI

 ## Documentation